NexusPIPE/blog/blog/2023-08-24-avoiding-user-friction-nexusuvc.md

 - **Higher Conversion Rates:** A smoother experience leads to more successful registrations, purchases, or other conversions.
 - **Positive Brand Perception:** Offering a user-friendly CAPTCHA reflects positively on the brand, building trust and loyalty.

-NexusUVC is a modern, sophisticated and professional take on the CAPTCHA, it's going to be completely customisable, available in multiple languages, and beautiful in order to smoothly fit your website.
+NexusUVC is a modern, sophisticated, and professional take on the CAPTCHA, it's going to be completely customisable, available in multiple languages, and beautiful in order to smoothly fit your website.

 ## Conclusion